Paul LePage: 2010

-2014 election
+2014

 On May 7, 2013, LePage stated that it was likely that he would seek re-election in 2014.
 He had already filed paperwork to form a campaign committee in August 2011 to be able to hold fundraisers to raise campaign funds.
 On June 21, 2013, when asked if he was concerned about hurting his re-election campaign, he replied, "Who said I'm running?", and, that "everything was on the table"—including entering the race for Maine's Second Congressional District; retiring; or "going back to Marden's to stock shelves".
 He later backed off the reference to entering a congressional run, but stated that he would have a family meeting to discuss the possibility of him not seeking re-election, citing the passage of a 2013–2014 budget by the legislature—in override of his veto of it—as the type of devastating mistake that Maine could not recover from.
 At a fundraiser with former Florida governor Jeb Bush on July 2, he told supporters that he was indeed running for re-election.

 At 12:04 AM on November 5, the Bangor Daily News declared that Paul LePage had won re-election to a second term, defeating Democratic Congressman Mike Michaud and independent candidate Eliot Cutler.
 He received 48.2% of the vote.

-As governor
+2022

+LePage unsuccessfully ran for a third non-consecutive term in 2022.
+LePage had previously indicated his interest in the 2022 election based on the implementation of Maine's Medicaid expansion referendum.
+On July 5, 2021, he officially announced his candidacy for governor.
+He was later endorsed by Maine's Republican U.S. Senator, Susan Collins.
+LePage faced no primary opposition, and was the Republican nominee to run against Mills in the November general election.
+LePage lost 56% to 42%.